What is Iridescence?

-Iridescence | Optical Phenomenon Caused by Reflections
+Iridescence Caused by Reflections

-Iridescence is an optical phenomenon whereby the colours on a surface appear to change depending on the angle at which they're viewed or the angle at which they're illuminated.
-Iridescence is caused by multiple reflections in multi-layered, semi-transparent surfaces.
-Examples of materials that exhibit iridescence include soap bubbles, the wings of a butterfly and certain rocks and minerals.
-Mother of pearl, rainbow moonstone and labradorite are particularly well known for being iridescent.
+Iridescence is an optical phenomenon whereby the colours on a surface appear to change depending on the angle from which they're viewed or illuminated.

+It's caused by multiple reflections in multi-layered, semi-transparent surfaces.
+Examples of materials that exhibit iridescence include soap bubbles, butterfly wings and certain rocks and minerals.
+Mother of pearl, rainbow moonstone and the mineral labradorite all exhibit iridescence.